Engineering and Information Technologies Division

 The Engineering and Information Technologies Division offers a Pre-Engineering program.
 Graduates earn an Associate of Science degree and are prepared to enter a baccalaureate program in an engineering science field.

 Many of the Associate of Applied Science degree programs offered by the Engineering and Information Technologies Division have established articulation agreements to ease transfer of credits earned at Cincinnati State to baccalaureate programs at various colleges and universities.
-Agreements are in place with the University of Cincinnati, Wright State University, Embry-Riddle Aeronautical University, Miami University, Northern Kentucky University, and Wilmington College, among others.
+Agreements are in place with the University of Cincinnati, Miami University, Northern Kentucky University, Wright State University, Western Governors, and Wilmington College, among others.
 These agreements vary in content.
 Interested students should meet with their program advisor as early as possible to review the details of possible transfer arrangements.

 Ohio Transfer 36